-- CL 1 Students being home-schooled (by parents or other parties) are not eligible because they are not enrolled.
-Properly enrolled students on Home Instruction provided by the Board of Education are eligible if the student satisfies Section 4.E. - Section 2.
-Amateur-Athlete An amateur-athlete is one who participates in athletics solely for the physical, mental, social and educational benefits derived from such participation.
+CL 1 Students being home-schooled (by parents or other parties) may be eligible if the local Board of Education has approved their participation and the requirements of the Homeschooler Guidelines have been satisfied.
+Properly enrolled students on Home Instruction provided by the Board of Education are eligible if the student satisfies Section 4E.
+(Homeschooler Guidelines, page 75)

+Section 2.
+Amateur-Athlete - An amateur-athlete is one who participates in athletics solely for the physical, mental, social and educational benefits derived from such participation.
 The amateur-athlete treats all athletic activities in which he/she participates as an avocational endeavor.
 One who takes or has taken pay, or has accepted the promise of pay, in any form, for participation in athletics or has directly or indirectly used his/her athletic skill for pay in any form shall not be considered an amateur and will not be eligible for high school interscholastic athletics in the State of New Jersey.